Kieran Culkin and Jesse Eisenberg in ‘A Real Pain’.

 The best movies of 2024 so far

-Despite predictions that the domestic box office would take a huge hit in 2024 thanks to the Writers Guild of America and Screen Actors Guild strikes that dominated much of the second half of 2023, the movie business seems to be chugging along just fine thus far.
+Despite predictions that the domestic box office would take a huge hit in 2024 thanks to the Writers Guild of America and Screen Actors Guild strikes that dominated much of the second half of 2023, the movie business is chugging along this year.
+Movie ticket sales for summer 2024 were down 29% until "Bad Boys: Ride or Die," "Inside Out 2," and "Deadpool & Wolverine" spawned an incredible comeback.

-Fourteen films have made more than $100 million each at the domestic box office in 2024, as of Sept.
-9. "Inside Out 2" tops the list at nearly $652 million, with "Deadpool & Wolverine" currently holding the runner-up spot with almost $614 million.
-The latest addition to the club is "Beetlejuice Beetlejuice," which debuted in theaters on Sept.
-6 and racked in an impressive $110 million, marking the second biggest September domestic debut of all time.
+Sure, there have been some disappointments—we're looking at you, "Joker: Folie à Deux"—but an impressive 17 films have made more than $100 million each at the domestic box office in 2024, as of Nov.
+11. "Inside Out 2" tops the list at nearly $653 million, with "Deadpool & Wolverine" currently holding the runner-up spot with $636.7 million.

-While it's certainly satisfying to see that Hollywood is still very much capable of churning out some major blockbusters in this new, post-strike world, these big movies aren't the only offerings worth watching in 2024.
-There have been a slew of films that have stood out for their themes, storytelling, and cinematography.
+While it's certainly satisfying to see that Hollywood is still very much capable of churning out some major blockbusters in this new, post-strike world, those big movies aren't the only ones worth watching in 2024.
+A slew of films released this year have stood out for their themes, storytelling, and cinematography.

-Using data from Metacritic, Stacker ranked the top 25 movies of 2024 so far by Metascore, as of Sept.
-3. To qualify for the list, the films must have been released in the U.S. in 2024 and have at least seven reviews from critics.
+Using data from Metacritic, Stacker ranked the top 25 movies of 2024 so far by Metascore.
+To qualify for the list, the films must have been released in the U.S. by Nov.
+1, 2024, and have at least seven reviews from critics.
+Data is as of Nov.
+4, 2024.
 Ties were broken by Metacritic's internal weighting system.
 IMDb user ratings were provided for popular reception context.

 1 / 25